These hacks on photography are cheap but

 cutout holes/shapes in manual focus mode toward your light source.

-To get the perfect bokeh effect/shapes
+To get the perfect bokeh effect/shapes,

 you will need to change the focus ring.